gmcastil/vimrc/doc/log.md

 - There are a lot of window controls that might be useful and I should read the page here on `:help CTRL-W`

+41. Using tabs to contain different workspaces
+- I already do this, but the `:lcd` command was new and that's awesome for tags and cscope output for sure
+- So, `:lcd` sets a local working directory for a window, but `:windo lcd {path}` lets us set it for the entire tab page which is likely what i want more than anything.
+- This is probably a really important tactic for working with multiple repositories that use tags and cscope files.
+Set the local window working directory for each tab